RB-Lab/canvas-tree/README.md

-## canvas-tree: Render tree structures into HTML5-canvas
+## canvas-tree: declarative rendering of tree structures into HTML5-canvas

 You should feed the `canvas-tree` with tree-structured object, consist of next fields: